Blog post Locations linked to Vincent van Gogh in Auvers-sur-Oise was first published on Culture Tourist on May 1th 2019.

 Places related to Van Gogh’s life and work in Auvers-sur-Oise

 There are so many places linked to Van Gogh’s life and work in Auvers-sur-Oise.
 But, what I loved the most was the atmosphere in the village.
 It’s so picturesque and calm, the air is fresh, light is beautiful, and the smell is just gorgeous.
 I could see why Van Gogh wanted to move there, the second I’ve stepped outside my train.

 If you’re going to look for places related to the life of Van Gogh in Auvers-sur-Oise, I would recommend you to start at a local tourist office (address: Parc Van Gogh, 38 Rue du Général de Gaulle, 95430 Auvers-sur-Oise).
 They will give you all the information you need, and, most importantly, a map with all the locations related to Vincent (and some other painters that used to live there).

 Address: Rue Daubigny, 95430 Auvers-sur-Oise

 Just next to the tourist office is a statue of Van Gogh.
-He has his easel and painting material with him.
-And is going to one of his walks, searching for the best location to paint.
+He is depicted with his easel and painting material.
+And on a way to one of his walks and searches for the best location to paint.
 It was created by Zadkine, the same artist who created Vincent’s statue in Zundert.

 Address: 52 Rue du Général de Gaulle, 95430 Auvers-sur-Oise